unoplatform/uno.extensions/doc/Overview/Authentication/OidcOverview.md

 # Oidc

 The `OidcAuthenticationProvider` allows users to sign in using their identities from a participating identity provider.
-It can wrap support for any [OpenID Connect](https://openid.net/connect/) backend, such as [IdentityServer](https://duendesoftware.com/products/identityserver) into an implementation of `IAuthenticationProvider`, and is included with the Uno.Extensions.Authentication.Oidc.WinUI or Uno.Extensions.Authentication.Oidc.UI NuGet packages.
+It can wrap support for any [OpenID Connect](https://openid.net/connect/) backend, such as [IdentityServer](https://duendesoftware.com/products/identityserver) into an implementation of `IAuthenticationProvider`, and is included with the Uno.Extensions.Authentication.Oidc.WinUI NuGet package.

 ## Obtain an OpenID Connect client ID